lgraff/lgraff-12704_Final_Project/index.md

 **Limitations**

-There are some aspects that need improvement.
-For example, the green vitality index is only of use as a relative measure of the state of the plant.
-It will only become useful if we have many data points (i.e. basil experiments like this) to compare with, and they will need to have similar camera setups.
-Also, measuring light intensity is not really useful in itself, but it needs to be converted to the number of hours of sunlight exposure, and maybe the quality of the sunlight received in that period.
+Aspects of the project that need improvement primarily concern the form and utility of the measurements.
+First, from a user perspective, users may prefer to know the number of hours and quality of sunlight exposure, as opposed to the actual value of light intensity during the period.
+Given that users can only control plant placement and the switch of a UV plant light, this would be a more practical measurement.
+Second, the average green intensity measure is only of use as a relative measure of the state of the plant, and it is also highly contingent on consistency of images.
+We can only characterize this metric if we have many comparison data points (i.e. several Hi Tech Basil experiments) coming from the same camera setup.
+One issue we had with our initial tweets was __
 Another important limitation of this experiment is the fact that the soil we used has not been characterized.
 This falls out of the scope of the project, but the soil organic content, soil texture and nutrient content are major factors that will affect plant growth.
 Ideally, instructions on how to characterize the soil should be added by some specialist, and this way add new dimensions to our datapoints.

 **Future Work**